 Volunteer to help us deliver blankets.
 We regularly receive requests for donations, and especially when a disaster strikes, we need volunteers to help deliver blankets to those who need them.
 We also need people willing to pick up donations.

-• Fabric – washable cotton, flannel or fleece (need solid colors including black too)
+• Fabric – washable cotton, flannel or fleece (need solid colors including black too).
+No polyester.

 • Backing - need up to 6 yards per blanket.
-New cotton sheets work well.
+New cotton (no microfiber) sheets work well.
 Check sale and clearance aisles at your favorite store.
 We cannot accept used bedding.

 • Batting - all kinds